-This means that most Year 10 students will return to school.
-Any student who does not wish to return to school will need to seek exemption by completing an Application for Exemption Form.
+This means that most Year 10 students return to school.
+Any student who does not wish to return to school will need to seek exemption by completing an EXEMPTION FORM.

-Students may choose to complete a program in Years 11 and 12 that leads to employement, a traineeship or apprenticeship, TAFE or University.
+Students may choose to complete a program in Years 11 and 12 that leads to employment, a traineeship or apprenticeship, TAFE or University.

-The principle of the WACE Courses structure is that General courses are less complex in content and concepts than ATAR courses.
+The principle of the WACE Course structure is that General courses are less complex in content and concepts than ATAR courses.

 It should be noted that students must choose six (6) Courses to study from any number of Learning Areas.
-All students in Senior School must study four (4) unit of English across the normal two years of Years 11 and 12 in order to meet requirements to achieve the Western Australian Certificate of Education (WACE), commonly known as graduation.
-At LSHS, students must complete a pair of English Units in Year 11 and a pair of English Units in their Year 12.
-It is also strongly advised that all students also choose to study WACE Courses in Mathematics.
+All students in Senior School must study four (4) units of English across the normal two years of Years 11 and 12 in order to meet requirements to achieve WACE, commonly known as graduation.
+At Lesmurdie Senior High School, students must complete a pair of English Units in Year 11 and a pair of English Units in Year 12.
+It is also strongly advised that all students choose to study WACE Courses in Mathematics.

-You must choose 6 Courses which you are likely to study for 2 years:
+You must choose six (6) Courses which you are likely to study for two (2) years:

 One course must be English.

 General English (VET- Vocational Education and Training students/TAFE bound students).

 Students must attain Online Literacy and Numeracy Assessment (OLNA) Reading, Writing and Numeracy standards.

 Five other courses – At least one (1) Course from List A and B, must be included.